preservim/vim-colors-pencil/README.markdown

 iA Writer is an elegant word processor, only marred by its lack of Vim.
 It does have a nice colorscheme, which this one is modeled after.

+* Subtle indicators of changes in the gutter for Signify, git-gutter, etc.
+* Ideal for use in a distraction-free environment
+* Use for both code or prose, though it’s definitely geared towards the latter

 ## Requirements

 May require a recent version of Vim.